pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ### Motivation

-The PostgreSQL™ server allows clients to compile sql statements that are expected to be reused to avoid the overhead of parsing and planning the statement for every execution.
+The PostgreSQL® server allows clients to compile sql statements that are expected to be reused to avoid the overhead of parsing and planning the statement for every execution.
 This functionality is available at the SQL level via PREPARE and EXECUTE beginning with server version 7.3, and at the protocol level beginning with server version 7.4, but as Java developers we really just want to use the standard `PreparedStatement` interface.

 > **NOTE**
 >
-> PostgreSQL™ 9.2 release notes: prepared statements used to be optimized once, without any knowledge of the parameters' values.
+> PostgreSQL® 9.2 release notes: prepared statements used to be optimized once, without any knowledge of the parameters' values.
 With 9.2, the planner will use specific plans regarding to the parameters sent (the query will be planned at execution), except if the query is executed several times and the planner decides that the generic plan is not too much more expensive than the specific plans.

 Server side prepared statements can improve execution speed as